 Read this article for more information.

-My partner wants to end our relationship
+Why does my partner want to end our relationship?

 Is your partner talking about splitting up, moving out, "taking a break", "needing space", separation, divorce?